Cologne coach search close to completion: "External solution"

 Bundesliga - Cologne coach search close to completion: "External solution"

-Keller does not see the fact that FC was unable to present a new coach at the start of training as a major problem.
-However, the decision should be made by the time the league restarts on 13 January against Heidenheim: "Thoroughness comes before speed.
+Keller does not see it as a major problem that FC was unable to present a new coach at the start of training.
+However, the decision should be made before the league restart on January 13 against Heidenheim: "Thoroughness comes before speed.
 And we did it very thoroughly.
-But the new coach shouldn't come in two weeks' time."
+But the new coach should not come in two weeks' time."
 Keller did not comment on media speculation that FC had held talks with Matthias Kohler and Bo Henriksen: "A lot of names have been mentioned, I don't want to comment on any of them."

 Kohler, who has been relatively unknown to date, is currently without a club.
 The 32-year-old coached Dutch first division club FC Volendam until the beginning of December, but resigned despite a contract valid until 2026 due to unrest within the club management.
 He previously worked in the youth academy at FC Basel and Ajax Amsterdam, among others.
 The 48-year-old Henriksen is currently working successfully at FC Zurich.
 He moved to Switzerland from FC Midtjylland in October 2022 and saved the then bottom-placed team from relegation.
 His team is currently in third place.